 We shall use as our basis the Gelug presentation of the subject matter, as found in A Grand Presentation of the Stages of Hidden Mantra (sNgags-rim chen-mo) by the 14th-century master Tsongkhapa (Tsong-kha-pa Blo-bzang grags-pa).
 The four-point analysis has been extrapolated from salient points in this text, although Tsongkhapa himself has not structured his discussion in this manner.
-As a supplement, we shall indicate the featuresue to the explanations given in the non-Gelug systems – Sakya, Kagyu, and Nyingma – when they significantly differ.
+As a supplement, we shall indicate the explanations given in the non-Gelug systems – Sakya, Kagyu, and Nyingma – when they significantly differ.

 (1) Closer Analogies

 The practices of both bodhisattva sutra and general tantra act as causes for reaching the goal of enlightenment, with the attainment of the physical corpuses (Skt. rupakaya, form bodies) and omniscient all-loving mental activity (Skt. dharmakaya) of a Buddha.
 The causal practices in each, however, resemble the goal to different degrees.